by Texas Homesteader ~

-Thinking ahead and bringing the cream cheese out of the fridge to soften before starting this recipe would have been just great.
+Now it’s time to mix in the cream cheese.
+Now thinking ahead and bringing the cream cheese out of the fridge to soften before starting this recipe in the first place would have been just great, huh??!

 But sometimes during the holidays we highfalutin‘ chefs don’t practice much forethought.
 Or is that just me? (eh hemm…)

 Using a fork and then a whisk to try to smoothly blend my cold cream cheese with my sweetened condensed milk just wasn’t doing it for me.
 I just couldn’t get it smooth enough.

 But several weeks ago I bought a * Ninja Master Prep Set and I can’t say enough about it.
 (No, they didn’t pay me a dime to say that – I just love it that much!)